-David Wood initially met the late Edmond J. Safra [1932-1999] in 1984 through playing at his various homes.
-Anyone who worked for Mr Safra’s organisations will appreciate David’s sentiment, when he says “he was a client, not a friend.
-Mr Safra was a very professional gentleman, who was kind, gracious, and appreciated everything that people did for him”.
+David Wood initially met the late Edmond J. Safra [1932-1999] in 1984 through playing at Mr Safra’s homes.
+David found Mr Safra to be a very professional gentleman; who was kind, gracious, incredibly supportive, and appreciated everything people did for him.

-Over the following years – until Mr Safra’s murder in 1999 – David proved himself to be reliable, never let Mr Safra down, and Mr Safra seemed to like the way David conducted himself.
-After several conversations, David told Mr Safra that he was interested intellectual property.
-In 1988, Mr Safra gave David the oppotunity to work with one of his teams on a project accessing the asset depreciation – and therfore opportunity – of soon to be public domain’ out of copyright (into public domain) – material and catalogue valuation for two of Mr Safra’s clients.
+Over the following years – until Mr Safra’s murder in 1999 – David proved himself to be reliable and Mr Safra seemed to like the way David conducted himself.
+After several conversations, David told Mr Safra that he was interested intellectual property and in 1988, Mr Safra gave David the oppotunity to work with one of his legal teams on a project accessing the asset depreciation – and therfore opportunity – of soon to be out of copyright (into public domain) – material and catalogue valuation for two of Mr Safra’s clients.
 Ultimately, David advised on the music, media, entertainment and materials intellectual property [copyrights, trademarks, design rights, patents] interests of various Safra clients.

 Throughout his life, Mr Safra was an extraordinary philanthropist.
 He supported thousands of students through university, underwrote medical research, endowed professorships; and financed humanitarian, religious, educational, and cultural causes all over the world.
 He created the ‘Edmond J. Safra Philanthropic Foundation’ to ensure that individuals and organizations continue to receive assistance and encouragement in the future.